hapax/hapax.github.io/assets/qgrav.md

 <span align="center" style="padding-left: 20px; display:block">
 *Spacetime tells matter how to move; matter tells spacetime how to curve.*
 </span>

+It doesn't make much sense to talk about stuff happening at a point
+$P$ itself.
+Rather, physically meaningful statements will involve the shape of space in the vicinity of $P$.

+#### What is quantum gravity even about?

+If I can't ask whether an electron appears at $P$, what questions can I ask?
+It depends who you talk to!
+In a sense, the questions you can ask depend on

+#### Extra

 What does this imply about physics?
 Without a fixed arena, it becomes harder to say things.